 Blog | Real Estate

-Far too often, women tell me they feel imprisoned by the choices they’ve made or, in some cases, the unfortunate cards they’ve been dealt.
-Over the years, I’ve been able to group these women into three distinct categories:
+Far too often, people can find themselves feeling imprisoned by the choices they’ve made or, in some cases, the unfortunate cards they’ve been dealt.
+Over the many years of Rich Dad Poor Dad, we’ve found that these people can be grouped into three distinct categories:

-3. Seeking salvation.
-The third group of women will tell me that they are looking for a man with money so they don’t have to worry about their future.
-If they snag the right guy, they won’t have to continue scraping by on their own.
+The third group will say that they are looking for someone with money so they don’t have to worry about their future.
 Seriously?
-It’s 2021.
+It’s 2024.

 Financial independence gives you freedom and choices.
-And that gives you the confidence that allows you to walk away from a bad job or a bad man any time you want.
-Financial independence is simply the most empowering position any woman can be in because you are in control and have choices to make.
+And that gives you the confidence that allows you to walk away from a bad job any time you want.
+Financial independence is simply the most empowering position any one person can be in because you are in control and have choices to make.

 Why real estate investing changes everything

-One of the best ways to begin earning money without relying on a man or a company is through investing.
-There are various asset classes to choose from — such as paper assets (stocks, bonds and mutual funds), commodities (such as gold, silver, oil, gas or corn), a business (either your own or someone else’s), and cryptocurrency — but I’m going to focus on my very favorite asset class: real estate investing.
+There are various asset classes to choose from — such as paper assets (stocks, bonds and mutual funds), commodities (such as gold, silver, oil, gas or corn), a business (either your own or someone else’s), and cryptocurrency — but let’s focus on the crowd favorite: real estate investing.

-Now, you may be wondering why real estate investing is my top choice.
-Well, there are two reasons to invest in real estate: the first is for cash flow (an ongoing stream of income you receive from an investment, such as the rent you collect from a rental property), and the second is capital gains (the one-time profit you earn from the sale of an investment).
+Why real estate?
+There are two reasons to invest in real estate: the first is for cash flow (an ongoing stream of income you receive from an investment, such as the rent you collect from a rental property), and the second is capital gains (the one-time profit you earn from the sale of an investment).

 Real estate investing opportunities

-Remember how I advised you to start small?
-Well here are some examples of unexpected real estate options to invest in:
+One thing to keep in mind when starting on this journey: it’s okay to start small.
+Below are some examples of unexpected real estate options to invest in:

 As you can see, these options (and there are even more out there, so get creative!) are inexpensive investments perfect for first-timers.
 As you start to earn a return on your investment, you can use that money to buy the next one and so on.
 If you desire, you can graduate to apartment buildings, office buildings, retail shopping centers, warehouses, and more — the sky’s the limit when it comes to real estate investing opportunities.

-Pretty soon, you’ll be on your way to the financial freedom you crave and the independence every woman needs.
+Pretty soon, you’ll be on your way to the financial freedom you crave and the independence everyone needs.

 1. Mobile homes